Relepega/pvm/README.md

 No alias for this one.

-If already downloaded, makes active the requested version.
+If already downloaded, it activates the requested version.

 `$ pvm use 3.11.0`